-The "Bedafse Bergen" is a biogenic land dune ridge western of Rakt, a historical complex of a hamlet and arable fields, surrounded by coppice.
+The "Bedafse Bergen" is a biogenic land dune ridge west of Rakt, a historical complex of a hamlet and arable fields, surrounded by coppice.
 West of the hamlet, cattle heathland was present.
 A plaggic Anthrosol developed on the arable fields (Fig. 11, phase A).
-After 1000 AD the heaths in this region were threatened by sand drifting due to severe forest degradation.
-The degradation was caused by complete deforestation during the 11th until 13th century (Vera, 2011; van Mourik et al., 2012a,b).
-This deforestation triggered the first regional extension of (older) sand drifting; aeolian eroded sand was transported by the southwest winds from the heaths to Rakt.
-The coppice hedge around the hamlet served as protecting screen and initiated the building of a ridge of inland dunes, the Bedafse Bergen (Fig. 11, phase B).
-The introduction of the deep stable economy in the 18th century (Vera, 2011) initiated the second extension of (younger) sand drifting (Fig. 11, phase C).
-At the east side of the ridge, the western edge of the plaggic Anthrosol was buried by (younger) drift sand, at the west side of the ridge we could excavate the Podzol in cover sand, buried by older drift sand.
-Both profiles were sampled for pollen analysis and optically stimulated Luminescence (OSL) dating (table 1 and 2).
-The Ah of the buried Podzol in profile Bedafse Bergen was also sampled for radiocarbon (14C) dating (table 2).
-The OSL datings have been performed in the NCL (Wageningen University), the radiocarbon dating (accelerator-massspectrometer) in the CIO (Groningen University); the methodology of the dating techniques has been described in van Mourik, 2012a).
-The development of the landscape around the Bedafse Bergen is presented in Fig. 11, the sampled profiles in Fig. 12.
-The pollen diagram Rakt is shown in Fig. 13, pollen diagram Bedafse Bergen in Fig. 14.
-During the transformation of heaths into new arable land and forests in the 20th century, the majority of the soil archives has been destroyed.
-For this reason, the soil archives of the Bedafse Bergen have a high scientific value.
-The position of the sampled profile is indicated in Fig. 11c.
-The oldest formation is cover sand.
-The post-sedimentary infiltrated pollen spectra of the 3Ap in cover sand demonstrate that arable land was created on Calluna heath.
-Conventional radiocarbon dates of the humin and humic acid fractions of similar profile on the nearby Maashorst indicate a start of sedentary agriculture around 1000 BC (van Mourik, 2012a).
-The OSL dating (L1) of the 3Ap reflect ploughing of the agricultural soil until around AD 100 (ploughing resulted in bleaching of quartz grains, originally part of the cover sand deposit).
-Until ≈AD 1600 the plaggic deposition rate was relatively low (2Aan2).
-After AD 1600 the OSL datings point to an acceleration of the plaggic deposition (2Aan1), related to an increasing content of mineral grains of the plaggic manure.
-It is known that in the course of the 18th century farmers used, in addition to straw, Calluna heath sods as stable filling (van Mourik et al., 2016).
-The difference in acceleration rate is also reflected by the pollen density curve.
-The plaggic Anthrosol was buried by (younger) drift sand around AD 1800.
+After AD 1000 the heaths in this region were threatened by sand drifting due to severe forest degradation.
+The degradation was caused by complete deforestation during the 11th-13th century (Vera, 2011; van Mourik et al., 2012a, b).
+This deforestation triggered the first regional extension of (older) sand drifting; aeolian eroded sand was transported by the southwesterly winds from the heaths to Rakt.
+The coppice hedge around the hamlet served as a protecting screen and initiated the building of a ridge of inland dunes, the Bedafse Bergen (Fig. 11, phase B).
+The introduction of the deep, stable economy in the 18th century (Vera, 2011) initiated the second extension of (younger) sand drifting (Fig. 11, phase C).
+At the east side of the ridge, the western edge of the plaggic Anthrosol was buried by (younger) drift sand; at the west side of the ridge we could excavate the podzol in cover sand, buried by older drift sand.
+Both profiles were sampled for pollen analysis and OSL dating (Tables 1, 2).
+The Ah of the buried podzol in the Bedafse Bergen profile was also sampled for radiocarbon (14C) dating (Table 2).
+The OSL datings have been performed at the Netherlands Centre for Luminescence (NCL, Wageningen University), and the radiocarbon dating (accelerator-mass-spectrometer) at the Centre for Isotope Research (CIO, Groningen University); the methodology of